 - A Finnish financial services provider successfully in a preliminary tax ruling procedures related to the constitution of a permanent establishment in Finland as a result of alternative investment management services provided to offshore funds.
 The Supreme Administrative Court resolved the case in favor of Roschier’s client (Tax Recipients’ unsuccessful appeal concerned the precedent KVL:2/2015 given by the Central Tax Board in 2015).
 The precedent made provision of such services possible without material tax risks in Finland.
 There was virtually no case law available on the matter prior to this landmark precedent.

-Member of the IFA
+Member of the Finnish Bar Association

 Member of the Finnish Tax Experts’ Association (SVA)